|

 (1400-1600) Italian Renaissance Religious Art (1400-1600)

-Venice Religious Mannerist Paintings (1530-1600) One major development at this time, thanks to the likes of Antonello da Messina (1430-1479) and Caravaggio (1573-1610), among others, was the use of more realistic human forms when depicting the Holy Family and other Biblical figures.
-Religious Renaissance architecture is exemplified by the Dome of Florence's Cathedral, designed by the architect and artist Filippo Brunellesci (1377-1446), and by the rebuilding of the 1,100 year old church of St Peter's in Rome (1506-1626) by Bramante, Raphael, Sangallo, Maderno, Michelangelo and Bernini.
+Religious Mannerist Paintings (1530-1600) One major development at this time, thanks to the likes of Antonello da Messina (1430-1479) and Caravaggio (1573-1610), among others, was the use of more realistic human forms when depicting the Holy Family and other Biblical figures.
+See, for instance, Christ Crowned with Thorns (Ecce Homo) (1470) by Antonello da Messina.
+Religious Renaissance architecture is exemplified by the Dome of Florence's Cathedral, designed by the architect and artist Filippo Brunelleschi (1377-1446), and by the rebuilding of the 1,100 year old church of St Peter's in Rome (1506-1626) by Bramante, Raphael, Sangallo, Maderno, Michelangelo and Bernini.
 This project extended beyond the High Renaissance into the Baroque era.
 Spanish Renaissance School (16th Century) |

 |

 Decline of Religious Art (1700 onwards) The 19th century produced even less religious art.
 Although the Industrial Revolution created significant surplus wealth for both nations and individuals, it wasn't invested in Christian art.
 Instead it went into the development of social and public services.
 The only regular commissions offered by Church authorities were for free-standing sculpture to commemorate deceased Bishops and other clerics.
 And while a few painters continued to paint Biblical scenes, the demand for religious compositions slumped - a trend which continued into the 20th century.
-But see the strange symbolist works of the Belgian painter James Ensor (1860-1949), notably Christ's Entry Into Brussels.
+But see A Burial in Ornans (1850) by the realist painter Gustave Courbet, and the strange symbolist works of the Belgian painter James Ensor (1860-1949), notably Christ's Entry Into Brussels.
 20th Century Religious Art Painters and sculptors have been commissioned by Popes, religious and secular authorities to illustrate a very wide range of scenes from the Bible.
 The choice of scenes may be determined by religious politics, as well as the type of art form and media involved.
 One of the most famous themes of religious sculpture, for example, is David and Goliath: witness the three Davids sculpted by Donatello (1386-1466), Andrea del Verrocchio (1435-1488), and Michelangelo (1475-1564).
 Leonardo handled the difficult theme of the Immaculate Conception in his beautiful Virgin of the Rocks (1484-6, Louvre, Paris).
-Occaisonally, artists specialized in certain biblical themes: for instance the female Baroque painter Artemisia Gentileschi (15931656) painted 'Judith Beheading Holofernes' several times.
+Occaisonally, artists specialized in certain biblical themes: for instance the female Baroque painter Artemisia Gentileschi (15931656) painted 'Judith Beheading Holofernes several times.
 Popular Art-Subjects From The New Testament Gospels

 Popular Art-Subjects From The Old Testament Gospels

-In this brief overview, phrases like Hindu art, Buddhist art and Islamic art, are no more than umbrella terms for arts and decorative crafts created within the territories occupied by the culture concerned.
-These include architecture, relief sculpture, body-painting, bronze-casting, calligraphy, carpet-weaving, ceramics, costume decoration, drapery, drawing, embroidery, face-painting, friezes, furniture making, gemstone carving, goldsmithing, illumination of manuscripts, ivory carving, jewellery-making, lacquer-painted bookbinding, lustre-ware, metalworking, mosaics, painting, pottery, tapestry art, textile design, wood carving, among others.
-Hindu Art Buddhist Art Islamic Art Other notable Islamic arts and crafts include: ceramic art notably lustre-ware, stone-carving, textile silk art, and wall painting.
+Islamic Art Other notable Islamic arts and crafts include: ceramic art notably lustre-ware, stone-carving, textile silk art, and wall painting.
 Book illumination was an Iranian specialty, as exemplified by the Manafi al-Hayawan (Usefulness of Animals) manuscript (1297), and the Jami al-tawarikh by Rashid al-Din.
 Enamelled glass and metalwork were also highly prized, take for example the exquisite metal basin of Mamluk silverwork known as the "Baptistere de Saint Louis" (Syria, 1290-1310).
 Islamic architecture is especially famous for religious structures such as: The Dome of the Rock (Jerusalem, built by Abd al-Malik, 691); the Great Mosque of Damascus (finished 715); the Alhambra Palace (Granada, c.1333-91); the Great Mosque of Samarkand (begun 1400); The Ottoman mosque of Sultan Ahmet I ("the Blue Mosque") (Istanbul, 1603-17); the domed mosque of Shaykh Lutfullah (1603-18), built by Safavid architects in Isfahan; Mughal architecture includes the palace complex of Fatehpur Sikri (c.1575) built during the reign of Akbar, as well as the sublime Taj Mahal (1630-53), built by Emperor Shah Jahan in memory of his favourite wife Mumtaz Mahal.
 Native Religious

 Art |

-For more about Christian, Islamic, Hindu, or Buddhist arts, see: Art Encyclopedia.
+For more about Christian, Islamic, Hindu, or Buddhist arts, see: Homepage.
 ENCYCLOPEDIA OF ART |